History of auto racing: Paris–Rouen: the world's first motoring contest

-On July 22, 1894, the Parisian magazine Le Petit Journal organized what is considered to be the world's first motoring competition, from Paris to Rouen.
+On 22 July 1894, the Parisian magazine Le Petit Journal organised what is considered to be the world's first motoring competition, from Paris to Rouen.
 Sporting events were a tried and tested form of publicity stunt and circulation booster.
 Pierre Giffard, the paper's editor, promoted it as a Concours des Voitures sans Chevaux (Competition for Horseless Carriages) that was "not dangerous, easy to drive, and cheap during the journey."
 Thus, it blurred the distinctions between a reliability trial, a general event, and a race.
 One hundred and two competitors paid a 10-franc entrance fee.

 Sixty-nine cars started the 50 km selection event that would show which entrants would be allowed to start the main event, the 127 km race from Paris to Rouen.
 The entrants ranged from serious manufacturers like Peugeot, Panhard, or De Dion to amateur owners; only 25 were selected for the main race.